xrfang/restique/README.md

 It is strongly recommended that the DSN configured with RESTIQUE is a read-only connection to mitigate threats of improper usage, bugs or intrusion.

+### Operation Logging

+All operations are logged for the sake of auditing and problem solving. **WARNING**: user name and password appears in the log in plain text form.
+Also note that only the first 5 lines of RESTIQUE replies are logged.

 ## Performance

-RESTIQUE provides two limiting parameters: QUERY_TIMEOUT and QUERY_MAXROWS for the `/query` API.
+RESTIQUE provides two limiting parameters: QUERY\_TIMEOUT and QUERY\_MAXROWS for the `/query` API.
 They are both 0 (disabled) by default.
 To ensure data integrity, `/exec` will not be limited by these parameters.